tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 > A base YANG identity for supported protection-related external commands used for troubleshooting purposes, as defined in {{?RFC4427}} and {{ITU_G.808.1}}.

-CHANGE NOTE: The description and reference of the action-exercise identity, which applies only to APS and it is not defined in RFC4427, has been updated to reference ITU-T G.808.1.
+CHANGE NOTE: The description and reference of the identity action-exercise, which applies only to APS and it is not defined in RFC4427, has been updated to reference ITU-T G.808.1.

+RFC Editor: remove the CHANGE NOTE above and this note

 association-type:

-> A base YANG identity for supported LSP association types as defined in {{associations}}.
+> A base YANG identity for supported LSP association types as defined in {{?RFC6780}}, {{?RFC4872}}, {{?RFC4873}}, and {{!RFC8800}}.

+CHANGE NOTE: The association-type-diversity identity, defined in {{!RFC8800}} has been added to the association-type base identity.

+RFC Editor: remove the CHANGE NOTE above and this note

 objective-function-type: